jvitria/DeepLearningBBVA2016/README.md

 Once Docker is installed, you can dowload the image of this course:

-+ In a terminal, run (This operation requires a good internet connection; it will take some minutes):  ``docker pull datascienceub/deepub``
++ In a terminal, go to yur course folder and run (This operation requires a good internet connection; it will take some minutes):  ``docker pull datascienceub/deepub``
 + Run the ``deepub`` image on your system: ``docker run -i -t -p 8888:8888 datascienceub/deepub``
 + Once these steps have been done, you can check the installation by starting your web browser and introducing this  URL: ``http://localhost:8888``.